 - electronically through the Mineral Titles Online system; or

 - in person at any Mining Registrar’s office or the Department Head Office in Perth or by postal mail, and

 - within 60 days after each anniversary of the commencement of term of the tenement or within any period of extension as approved under Section 162B of the Mining Act 1978.

-If a Form 5 is not lodged within the required period notice of intention to forfeit proceedings will be initiated on the basis of non-compliance with the reporting and/or expenditure conditions.
+If a Form 5 is not lodged within the required period, or any approved period of extension, notice of intention to forfeit proceedings will be initiated on the basis of non-compliance with the reporting and/or expenditure conditions.

 - Attachment 2 is to be completed only if prospecting or small scale mining has taken place on the tenement during the relevant period.

 When completing a Form 5 report, the following details are required to be included: